jimktrains/subtlelanternradio/README.md

 * /etc/network/interfaces - network interface configruation
 * /usr/share/gnuradio/grc/blocks/ - blocks available to gnu radio
 * /etc/apache24/ - apache configs
+* /etc/X11/default-display-manager - references the main UI

 ### Control API

 Service management is done through the init system and `inittab`.

+Sound is controlled via ALSA.

 Radios should be able to be configured via `sysfs` and raw data accessible via `devfs`.

-Sound is controlled via ALSA.
+I'd envision that all settings for the radio could be read or set by reading or writing to a file for the device in `sysfs`.

 ### Standard Inputs

+Essentially, the frontpanel should appear as a keyboard and there would be pre-defined keycodes for standard required and standard optional buttons, knobs, &c.
+Implementors are free to add non-standard keys and assign them an otherwise unused keycode.
+I'm probably a little premature with the list below, but it's a conversation starter.

 Inputs should appear as a keyboard with an input type of `EV_KEY` (except for volume, which uses `EV_ABS`) and an event code from `input-event-codes.h`.

 | Description           | Event Code                         |
 | --------------------- | ---------------------------------- |